-This page contains information about attending a course online.
-First and foremost, all courses are strictly limited to 12 attendees.
+I have been teaching courses to small groups for more than 12 years, both as on-site corporate training and my open courses in Chicago.
+In offering my courses online, my goal is to create a similar kind of environment where participants can interact.
+Thus, all courses are strictly limited to 12 attendees.
 They are live-taught and assume your full involvement during the week (meaning approximately 40 hours of work).
-There are no pre-recorded videos.
 I do not operate a MOOC.
+Courses are not passive.
 Do not register for an online course unless you can fully commit time to it.

 Q: How is a course delivered online?

 A: Zoom is used for live presentation, screen sharing, demos, and voice interaction.
-All other interaction, including code review, debugging, Q&A, and other code-related issues will take place through a shared private GitHub project.
-Courses are live-taught--not a video.
+All other interaction, including code review, debugging, Q&A, and other code-related issues take place through a shared private GitHub project.
+Everyone works independently, but out of the same project.
+This enables better code sharing and discussion.

 Q: Will I receive course materials?

-A: Yes, all course materials are electronic and include presentation notes.
+A: Yes, all course materials are electronic and include presentation notes (as applicable).

 Q: When is the course taught?